We'll call you!

 Preventing or managing chronic orthopaedic conditions such as osteoarthritis, rheumatoid arthritis and amputations.
 They also help patients prepare for or rehabilitate from orthopaedic surgery such as rotator cuff, meniscus and ACL repairs.

 Preventing the progression of pre-diabetes or manage Type 1, 2 and gestational diabetes.
-Treatment modalities include, lifestyle education, resistance and aerobic training to decrease fat mass, increase muscle mass and insulin sensitivity.
+Treatment modalities include, lifestyle education, resistance and aerobic training to decrease fat mass, increase muscle mass and metabolism.
 Considerations such as ulcers, poor vision and amputations are taken into consideration.
 Group fitness options eligible for Medicare rebates are available.
+Find Out More

 Modifying lifestyle behaviours and adopting new techniques to cater for more permanent impairments.
 Addressing losses in muscle tone and mass, coordination and function, helping to improve quality of life and capacity to perform active daily living tasks and beyond.